Sarus crane: Distribution and habitat

 The species has historically been widely distributed on the lowlands of India along the Gangetic plains, extending south to the Godavari River, west to coastal Gujarat, the Tharparkar District of Pakistan, and east to West Bengal and Assam.
 The species no longer breeds in Punjab, though it winters regularly in the state.
 Sarus cranes are rare in West Bengal and Assam, and are no longer found in the state of Bihar.
 In Nepal, its distribution is restricted to the western and central lowland plains, with most of the population occurring in Rupandehi, Kapilvastu, and Nawalparasi districts.

-Two distinct populations of sarus cranes occur in Southeast Asia: the northern population in China and Myanmar, and the southern population in Cambodia and Vietnam.
+Three distinct populations of sarus cranes were known in Southeast Asia: the northern population in China and Myanmar, the southern population in Cambodia and Vietnam, and the distinct, likely-extinct luzonica subspecies once found in the Philippines.
 The sarus used to extend to Thailand and further east into the Philippines, but may now be extinct in both these countries.
 In 2011, 24 captive-bred cranes raised from five founders were reintroduced into Thailand.
 A reasonably sized population of over 150 breeding pairs of sarus cranes has been discovered in the Ayeyarwadi delta, Myanmar, with additional cranes confirmed in the states of Kachin, Shan, and Rakhine.
 In Australia they are found only in the north-east, and are partly migratory in some areas.
 The global range has shrunk and the largest occupied area, and the largest known population, is in India.
 Increasing paddy fields accompanied by an increase in the network of irrigation canals during and prior to the Green Revolution may have facilitated increases in the distribution and numbers of sarus cranes due to an increase in reliable moisture levels in various locations in India.
 Although now found mainly at low elevations on the plains, some historical records exist from highland marshes further north in Harkit Sar and Kahag in Kashmir.
 The sarus crane breeds in some high elevation regions such as near the Pong Dam in Himachal Pradesh, where populations may be growing in response to increasing rice cultivation along the reservoir.
 In rice-dominated districts of Uttar Pradesh, sarus crane abundance (estimated as occupancy) was highest in the western districts, intermediate in the central districts, and minimal in the eastern districts.
 Sarus crane abundance was positively associated with percentage of wetlands on the landscape, and negatively with the percentage of area under rice cultivation.